 Despite their differences, Satanism and the occult are one and the same in the eyes of the Christian Church.

 5 Human Sacrifice

 Human sacrifice has occurred in some occult practices even to this day.
 In 1995, a 15-year-old girl named Elyse Pahler was lured to a eucalyptus grove and murdered.
 Her body was discovered eight months later.
 The suspects were 17-year-old Royce Casey, 14-year-old Joseph Fiorella, and 16-year-old Jacob Delashmutt.

 This murder had all the hallmarks of an occultist or even a Satanic rape and killing.
 The teens returned to have sex with Pahler’s dead body over the ensuing weeks.
 When Casey confessed, he said that the rape and murder were sacrificial and for Satan.
-To the authorities, this was definitely an occult human sacrifice, not too unlike the ones of ancient times.
+To the authorities, this was definitely an occult human sacrifice, not too unlike ancient times.